pchemguy/ChatGPTExploratoryPrompting/README.md

 **Disclaimer:**
 This repository is a work in progress.
 While some development may occur on the `dev` branch, I aim to update the `main` branch more frequently or directly.
 As a result, content may change periodically, and portions may appear incomplete or inconsistent at any given time.

-## 1. Technical aspects and workflows
+## 1. Memory management and meta-prompting

 While ChatGPT is developed as a conversational tool that should be easily accessible to beginners, for now, learning certain technical aspects may drastically improve the results, as evidenced by the emergence of the prompt engineering field.
 Two such topics include GPT memory management and meta-prompting.